QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2024-06-06-cdks8s-through-argocd.md

 ```

-## Adding a cdk8s plugin to argocd
+## Adding a cdk8s plugin to ArgoCD

-While learning about cdk8s I was surprised to learn that it didn't work out of the box with argocd, and that I couldn't find any pre-made plugins.
+While learning about cdk8s I was surprised to learn that it didn't work out of the box with ArgoCD, and that I couldn't find any pre-made plugins.

-I did however come across [this great post about cdk8s by Max Brenner](https://shipit.dev/posts/integrating-cdk8s-with-argocd.html) and also [their repository on how to run cdk8s in a container](https://github.com/brennerm/cdk8s-docker).
+I did however come across [this great post about cdk8s by Max Brenner](https://shipit.dev/posts/integrating-cdk8s-with-ArgoCD.html) and also [their repository on how to run cdk8s in a container](https://github.com/brennerm/cdk8s-docker).

 ### Dockerfile

-From there I built my own version of the typescript container such that it would work without running as root which argocd plugins are not allowed to do for good reason.
+From there I built my own version of the typescript container such that it would work without running as root which ArgoCD plugins are not allowed to do for good reason.

 ``` Dockerfile
 # docker.io/dsoderlund/cdk8s:typescript